-PSY 4450.
-Special Problems in PSY 4495.
-Independent Study (I, II; 1-3) PSY 4895.
-Senior Capstone Seminar (II; Psychology (I, II; 3) This course provides This course is an in-depth independent 3) This capstone course is designed to an opportunity for advanced students in study of an approved topic in psychology assess psychology majors' readiness for psychology to work independently on a under the supervision of a psychology employment and/or graduate training. special 270 problem(s) selected by the faculty member in the Department of Emphasis is on the integration of learned faculty member teaching the class.
-Social and Behavioral Sciences.
-The topic knowledge acquired from psychology Prerequisite: Junior or senior standing in selection is made by the student with courses.
-Assignments include the the psychology major written approval of the supervising completion of a written senior thesis and faculty member.
-Periodic meetings, oral defense of the same, a senior written and/or oral reports, and a final project, or a psychology comprehensive paper are required.
-Prerequisites: Junior examination.
-Prerequisites: PSY 3450, or senior standing and permission of the SOC 2206 and senior standing in the instructor prior to registration. psychology major.
+PSY 4495.
+Independent Study (I, II; 1-3) This course is an in-depth independent study of an approved topic in psychology under the supervision of a psychology faculty member in the Department of Social and Behavioral Sciences.
+The topic selection is made by the student with written approval of the supervising faculty member.
+Periodic meetings, written and/or oral reports, and a final paper are required.
+Prerequisites: Junior or senior standing and permission of the instructor prior to registration.
 Psychology majors only.